-- 1. For the Rider Championship, the points stay with the rider. - 2.
-ISOC reserves the right to ask any rider to move up to the next highest class if necessary. - No points will be awarded in an LCQ. - 4.
+1. For the Rider Championship, the points stay with the rider.

+2. ISOC reserves the right to ask any rider to move up to the next highest class if necessary.

+- 3. No points will be awarded in an LCQ. - 4.
 All events count towards the season championship in their respective series unless stated otherwise. - 5.
-At National events, all classes will use a round robin format and points structure. - 6.
-At Regional events, all classes will use a round robin format and points structure. - 7.
-The finish order of an event will be based on the number of laps completed by a rider. - 8.
-It is the responsibility of the rider to verify they have received the correct points for a race.
+At National events, all classes will use a round robin format and points structure.

+6. The finish order of an event will be based on the number of laps completed by a rider.

+7. It is the responsibility of the rider to verify they have received the correct points for a race.
 Riders will have ten business days from the posting of points on the website to file a written protest to ISOC Headquarters regarding the rider's concern.
 After ten business days, points will be reviewed at ISOC's discretion.